 Western Europe at the Barricades

-Herbert London is president of the Hudson Institute, a public policy think-tank, and publisher of American Outlook.
+Herbert London is a former president of the Hudson Institute, a public policy think-tank, and publisher of American Outlook.
 His most recent book is Decade of Denial: A Snapshot of America in the 1990s (Lenham, MD: Lexington Books, 2001).

 At a recent conference in Switzerland student representatives asked, How could the Muslim population gain traction so quickly in Western Europe?
 It is a simple and direct question that could easily be addressed with reference to the disparity between Christian and Muslim birthrates and immigration patterns.